LePhil/ExcaliburPlayground/readme.md

 * added logo
 * Score Screen overhaul
 * Customers can wish for for multiple items now
-* Credits are in HTML now too
+* Credits are in HTML now too.
+Options too!
 * left-looking idle when last walked left

 # Won't do